Educator Workshop on Modern Israel

 Application and Fees

 Applications are accepted on a first come/first considered basis, with the exception of those applying as a cohort.
 Each teacher must submit a $150 application fee and is responsible for his/her own air and ground travel expenses.
 A special travel stipend of up to $250 is available to each participant.
 Submission of original travel receipts is required within ten days of the workshop’s completion for use of the special travel stipend.
-All other workshop costs, including meals, single-room hotel accommodations, and reproduction of resource materials, will be covered by generous grants from the workshop sponsors.
+All other workshop costs, including meals, hotel accommodations, and reproduction of resource materials, will be covered by generous grants from the workshop sponsors.
 Kosher dietary laws are observed.

 History of One-Week Workshops